Bridouille/blocket-alert/README.md

  7. Grant execution permission on the scrapper `chmod +x scrapper.py`
  8. Run it and your good to go `./scrapper.py`

+**Tips to launch the script**

+You can use [forever](https://github.com/foreverjs/forever) to run this script.

+    forever start -c python3 ./scrapper.py

 ## :chart_with_upwards_trend: Todos ##

  1. Send a link with the location on Google maps, so we can quickly see where the flat is located